SimonNitsch/IsingModel/README.md

 Functions.py.

-For compilation on Windows I would recommend clang++, as the latest available g++ version ported Windows (8.1.0) has several bugs in the filesystem.h file, leading to errors when including the std::filesystem library.
+For compilation on Windows I would recommend clang++, as the latest available g++ version ported to Windows (8.1.0) has several bugs in the filesystem.h file, leading to errors when including the std::filesystem library.

 The requirements for Python are version 3, as main.cpp will execute a python3 command in the shell.